browserengineering/book/book/animations.md

     return transitions
 ```

-Note that this code has to deal with subtleties like the `transition`
-property being added or removed, or properties being removed instead
-of changing values.

 Now, back inside `style`, we're going to want to create a new
 animation object for each transitioning property.
 Let's allow
-animating just `width` and `opacity` for now; we can expand this to
+animating just `opacity` for now; we can expand this to
-more properties by writing new animation types:
+more properties by writing new animation types.

 ``` {.python}
 ANIMATED_PROPERTIES = {